ava-labs/avalanche-docs-deprecated/docs/v1.0/en/api/avm.md

 ### avm.export

-Send a non-AVAX asset from the X-Chain to the C-Chain.
-After calling this method, you must call `import` on the C-Chain to complete the transfer.
+Export a AVAX or a non-AVAX asset from the X-Chain.
+After calling this method, you must call `import` on either the P-Chain or C-Chain to complete the transfer.

 #### Signature